 The IJT is an academic journal where unique and original research is published online by Air Defense College (ADC).
 Therefore, our primary readerships are academic researchers and students in the field.
 However, we also aim that research published in the journal is practically relevant.
 Therefore, both theoretical and applied implications of the research need to be considered.
 In other words, we seek great contributions to both theory and practice and we strongly value both rigor and relevance.

-The IJT is an open access, i.e., free for readers, with article processing charges paid by authors or their faculties or institutions.
+The IJT is an open access journal with an International Standard Serial Number (ISSN: 2805-3044), i.e., free for readers, with article processing charges paid by authors or their faculties or institutions.
 It is indexed within Scopus, SCIE (Web of Science), Ei Compendex, PubMed and many other databases.
-It offers rapid publications and published in seven main topics with fifty two subtitles related to the telecommunications, sensors and radar and their related areas.
+It offers rapid publications and published in seven main topics with sixty one subtitles related to the telecommunications, sensors and radar and their related areas.

 Aims & Scope

 The International Journal of Telecommunications (IJT) provides an advanced forum for the science and technology of telecommunications, sensors, and guidance/radar and their applications.
 It publishes reviews and regular research papers related to all aspects of telecommunications, from their theory and design, to the applications of complete devices/systems.
 Our aim is to encourage scientists to publish their experimental and theoretical results in as much detail as possible.
 The journal welcomes articles that, as well as the scope technologies, consider the practical aspects of modern implementation, such as networking, communications, signal processing, and data management, etc. As well as original research, The International Journal of Telecommunications (IJT) also publishes focused review articles that examine the state of the art, identify emerging trends, and suggest future directions for developing fields.

 The International Journal of Telecommunications (IJT) scope as follows, and subjects not limited to:

 - Guidance, Navigation, and Control.